 How Does a Contract for Deed Actually Work?

 A contract for deed is a home purchase agreement where the seller acts as the lender.
 You make monthly payments directly to the seller over an agreed period, and you take possession of the property right away.
 The seller keeps legal title until you’ve made every payment required by the contract, at which point the deed transfers to you.
-No bank is involved, which also means none of the consumer protections that come with traditional bank lending apply.
+No bank is involved, so the protections that come with bank lending are thinner here, and enforcing the ones that do apply usually falls to you.

 Who Pays Property Taxes in a Contract for Deed Arrangement?